-Branson started Virgin as a mail order record retailer in 1970, founding Virgin Records.
+Sir Richard Branson is Founder of the Virgin Group.
+Virgin is one of the world’s most irresistible brands and has expanded into many diverse sectors from travel to telecommunications, health to banking and music to leisure.
+Having started Virgin as a mail order record retailer in 1970, Richard founded Virgin Records.
 After the first Virgin artist, Mike Oldfield, released ‘Tubular Bells’, Virgin Records went on to sign household names from the Sex Pistols to The Rolling Stones.
-There are now more than 100 Virgin companies worldwide, employing approximately 60,000 people in over 50 countries
+There are now more than 60 Virgin companies worldwide, employing approximately 71,000 people in over 35 countries.

-Branson has challenged himself with many record-breaking adventures, including the fastest ever Atlantic Ocean crossing, a series of hot air balloon journeys and kitesurfing across the Channel.
+Richard has challenged himself with many record breaking adventures, including the fastest ever Atlantic Ocean crossing, a series of hot air balloon journeys and kitesurfing across the Channel.
 He has described Virgin Galactic, the world’s first commercial spaceline, as being “the greatest adventure of all”.
-Testing for commercial service is underway, with Branson planning to join his family on the first space flight.

 He is also a record breaker online, voted the UK’s number one Twitter user, the world’s most social CEO and the world’s most followed person on LinkedIn.
-He maintains a daily blog on http://virgin.com with more than 11.5 million followers across five social networks.
+He maintains a daily blog on virgin.com with more than 40 million followers across five social networks.

-Since starting youth culture magazine, Student, at the age of 16, Branson has found entrepreneurial ways to provoke positive change in the world.
+Since starting youth culture magazine Student aged 16, Richard has found entrepreneurial ways to provoke positive change in the world.
 In 2004 he established non-profit foundation Virgin Unite to tackle tough social and environmental problems and strives to make business a force for good.
-Most of his time is now spent working with Virgin Unite and organisations it has incubated, such as The Elders, Carbon War Room, B Team and Branson Centre of Entrepreneurship.
+Most of his time is now spent working with Virgin Unite and organisations it has incubated, such as The Elders, The Carbon War Room, The B Team, Ocean Unite and the Branson Centre of Entrepreneurship.

-Branson was awarded a knighthood for services to entrepreneurship.
-He lives on Necker Island with his wife Joan, and has two children, Holly and Sam.
+Richard was awarded a knighthood for services to entrepreneurship.
+He lives on Necker Island with his wife Joan, and has two children, Holly and Sam and five grandchildren.